jeancsanchez/okhttp-rest-error-interceptor/README.md

 Rest Error Interceptor
 ===================

-This interceptor provides a easy way to handle the most common REST HTTP status code as exceptions.
+This interceptor provides an easy way to handle the most common REST HTTP status code as exceptions.

 Example
 --------